Duet3D/DuetSoftwareFramework/PLUGINS.md

 }
 ```

-The name may consist of only alphanumeric characters and whitespaces.
+The name may consist of only alphanumeric characters, spaces, dashes (`-`), and underscores (`_`).
 It must not be empty and may not exceed 64 characters.

 ## Permissions